nikop/steam-help/faqs/Using Launch Settings for Video and Display Problems.md

- [section id=#force]# How do I force a working DirectX level and video mode?
+  # How do I force a working DirectX level and video mode?
-[/section]If the Valve/Source game fails to load with the default settings, you will need to test for a working DirectX level and video mode.
+If the Valve/Source game fails to load with the default settings, you will need to test for a working DirectX level and video mode.

 #### Force a DirectX level
 This process may help with some older video cards - some users report the game will run faster, as well: